-PARENT ENTITY
+B PARENT ENTITY

-Cr No. Name of the entity Place of business/ Country of Ownership i by the Туре SI NO. Name of the entity incorporation As at March 31, 2025 As at March 31, 2024 Туре 1 RDA Holdings Private Limited India 53.99% 53.99% Ultimate Holding company
+Sr No. Name of the entity Place of business/ Country of incorporation Ownership interest held by the Group Туре As at March 31, 2025 As at March 31, 2024 Type 1 RDA Holdings Private Limited India 53.99% 53.99% Ultimate Holding company for the year ended March 31, 2025 (All amounts are in Rupees Crore, except per share data and unless stated otherwise)

-^{}The above percentage of shareholding is before elimination of Trust's holding.
+The above percentage of shareholding is before elimination of Trust's holding.